MatInGit/lume-deployment/readme.md

 #     "y": 0.5
 # }
 ```
-and done, now we follow the same pattern as before, model calls the callback function when new data is available.
+and done, now we follow the same pattern as before, the model calls the callback function when new data is available.

 ```python